robmuh/robmuh.github.com/_posts/2014-11-23-codecombat.markdown

 * JavaScript uses a `loop {}` construct instead of an actual loop syntax

-I've informed the creators and I can't wait to see them spend real time with actual computer science educators to correct this fatal flaws.
+I've informed the creators and I can't wait to see them spend real time with actual computer science educators to correct these fatal flaws.
 The idea behind what they are doing is amazing and I applaud those behind getting this idea out there.